pixieprix/pixieprix.github.io/index.md

 - [Vaccine Distribution](https://project-vaccine-distribution.streamlit.app/): Contributed to the design and implementation of a database for vaccine distribution as part of a course project.

-- [Job-search](https://github.com/pixieprix/job_search): Implemented a mini web-app that visualises scraped data pertaining to job advertisements found on indeed.com.
+- [Job-search](https://github.com/pixieprix/job_search): Implemented a mini web-app that visualizes scraped data pertaining to job advertisements found on indeed.com.
 Built with Selenium and BeautifulSoup (webscraper), Sqlite (Database), FastAPI (Backend), Streamlit (Frontend UI), and Docker.

 ## Miscellaneous